jaccomoc/jactl/docs/docs/command-line-scripts.md

 ---
 title: Command-line Scripts
+description: "Run Jactl scripts from the command line as a replacement for awk, sed, or Perl."
 ---

 Jactl scripts can be run from the shell command line and can be used in situations where you might normally